ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

   [**Watch full clip on YouTube**](https://www.youtube.com/watch?v=oLxn3q-NnZ0&hd=1)

+- **Cover Centering**, added an option to disable camera centering in cover
+- **Raw Input**, raw input for menu and adjustments for in-game camera mouse look
+- **Alternative Dialogues**, when enabled, forces the game to use alternative dialogues in some missions
+- **Centering Delay**, sets the time before camera starts autocentering on foot
+- **FOV**, adjusts in-game field of view

 ### Main

 - [Fixed recoil behavior that was different when playing with keyboard/mouse and gamepad](https://github.com/GTAmodding/GTAIV-Issues-List/issues/6)